Post-Traumatic Stress Disorder

 When symptoms develop immediately after exposure and persist for up to a month, the condition may be called acute stress disorder.
 PTSD is diagnosed when the stress symptoms following exposure have persisted for over a month.
 Delayed expression of PTSD can occur if symptoms arise six months or more following the onset of trauma.

-Roughly 30 percent of Vietnam veterans developed PTSD.
+PTSD is well-documented in the military: For example, roughly 30 percent of Vietnam veterans developed PTSD.
 The disorder also has been detected in as many as 10 percent of Gulf War (Desert Storm) veterans, about 6 percent to 11 percent of veterans of the Afghanistan war, and about 12 percent to 20 percent of veterans of the Iraq war.
 For veterans, factors related to combat may further increase the risk for PTSD and other mental health problems.
 These include the veteran's role in the war, the politics around the war, where it's fought, and the type of enemy faced.
 Another cause of PTSD in the military is military sexual trauma (MST) or sexual harassment or assault that occurs in the military.
 MST happens to men and women and can occur during peacetime, training, or war.
 Among veterans using VA health care, about 23 percent of women reported sexual assault while in the military, 55 percent of women and 38 percent of men have experienced sexual harassment when in the military.

 Many people with PTSD tend to re-experience aspects of the traumatic event, especially when they are exposed to events or objects reminiscent of the trauma.
 Anniversaries of the event and similarities in person, place, or circumstance can trigger symptoms.
 People with PTSD experience intrusive memories or flashbacks, emotional numbness, sleep disturbances, anxiety, intense guilt, sadness, irritability, outbursts of anger, and dissociative experiences.
 Many people with PTSD may try to avoid situations that remind them of the ordeal.
 When symptoms last more than one month, a diagnosis of PTSD may be relevant.